ni/systemlink-operations-handbook/handbook/openid-connect/openid-connect.md

 1. Open the following file in a text editor run as Administrator: `C:\Program Files\National Instruments\Shared\Web Server\conf\defines.d\50_mod_auth_openidc-defines.conf`

-2. Find the line starting with `Define AUTH_OIDC_CACHE_ENTRY_SIZE`
+2. Find the line starting with `Define AUTH_OIDC_CACHE_ENTRY_SIZE`.

-3. Modify the number at the end to a number larger than X, where X is the required size of the cache entry specified in the error log
+3. Modify the number at the end to a number larger than X, where X is the required size of the cache entry specified in the error log.

-4. Restart the NI Web Server from the `Control` tab of the NI Web Server Configuration application
+4. Restart the NI Web Server from the `Control` tab of the NI Web Server Configuration application.